-Fig 1 Ordnance Survey extract showing context The site is located to the north west of Hayes town centre.
-It has frontages to the busy Botwell Lane and to Central Avenue.
+Fig 1 Ordnance Survey extract showing context

+The site is located to the north west of Hayes town centre.
+It has frontages to the busy Botwell Lane, Church Road and Central Avenue.
 The site is level and its Botwell Lane frontage is marked by a few mature trees of various species and low level shrubs.
-Central Avenue has a double row of London Planes at more regular spacing on the application site side.
+Central Avenue has a double row of London Planes at regular spacing on the application site side.
 The interior of the site has been cleared following the demolition of the old Hayes Swimming Pool and the boundary has been hoarded.
-The balance of the old swimming pool site is likely to be developed independently for housing at a later date.

 The function served by the former pool has been taken on by the new Botwell Green Sports and Leisure Centre, one entrance to which is immediately opposite the application site.
 In addition to a wide range of sports facilities, the Centre is also a base for library services, a one stop shop for services provided by the London Borough of Hillingdon, and a Citizens' Advice Bureau.
 The building sits in the centre of its site surrounded by sports pitches and a bowls green, giving the east side of Central Avenue, opposite the application site, an open feel.

 Fig 2 Aerial view (before development of the new sports centre and showing the former swimming pool on the application site)

 - 1 Application site

 - 2 Botwell Green Sports and Leisure Centre

 - 3 Hayes Town Centre

 - 4 Botwell Lane

 - 5 Central Avenue

 Immediately to the north of the application site on that side of Central Avenue, is a pay & display car park.
 Central Avenue leads north into an area of interwar housing - mainly two storey, semi-detached and terraced - planned on a spacious grid of tree-lined avenues.
 This road has a 20 mph speed limit backed up by regular traffic calming measures (speed tables, lane narrowing etc) from its junction with Botwell Lane.